sonos/torch-to-nnef/docs/tutos/1_getting_started.md

     Performance are descent, but little to no effort was made to make tract WASM efficient (no SIMD wasm, no WebGPU kernels), this demo is for demonstration purpose.

-Curious to understand the code behind it ?
+Curious to read the code behind it ?
 Just look at our [example directory here](https://github.com/sonos/torch-to-nnef/tree/main/docs/examples/imageclass-wasm) and this [raw page content](https://github.com/sonos/torch-to-nnef/blob/main/docs/tutos/1_getting_started.md).